StrongSand94191/schoolnotes/Chem/Significant Figures.md

 3. Zeros after a decimal point are significant.
 4. Zeros and coefficients in scientific notation are significant.
 5. Leading zeros are not significant.
-6. Zeros in a large number without a decimal are not significant.
+6. Zeros at the end of a large number without a decimal are not significant.

 ### Examples:
 1. 1234~~0~~ - 4 significant digits